Jocs/jocs.github.io/issues-backup/通过ES6 Generator函数实现异步操作.md

 ## `runGenerator(..)`: Library Utility

 We had to define our own `runGenerator(..)` utility above to enable and smooth out this generator+promise awesomeness.
-We even omitted (for brevity sake) the full implementation of such a utility, as there's more nuance details related to error-handling to deal with.
+We even omitted (for brevity sake为简略起见) the full implementation of such a utility, as there's more nuance(细微差别) details related to error-handling to deal with.

 But, you don't want to write your own `runGenerator(..)` do you?